Emily J. Reynolds

 At-Large, Middle Tennessee, 2012 – 2018

 Emily Reynolds was appointed to the Tennessee Board of Regents on September 30, 2010, by Governor Phil Bredesen to fill the at-large seat for Middle Tennessee and was reappointed in 2012 to serve a second six-year term.

-Reynolds is the Senior Vice President of Government Relations for the Tennessee Valley Authority.
-She joined TVA as Senior Vice President of Communications, Government and Valley Relations in 2007, after a long career of public service dating back to 1980.
+Reynolds was formerly the Senior Vice President of Government Relations for the Tennessee Valley Authority, serving there for just over six years.
+She has an extensive career in public service dating back to 1980.

 From 2003 to 2007, she served as the 31st secretary of the U.S. Senate, where she managed the legislative, financial, and administrative operations of the Senate.